 Putin’s heritage is the dog-eat-dog Moscow of the 1990s.
 He’s a wartime leader with a ‘state of emergency’ strategist’s mindset.
 Diplomatic niceties and tactical responses simply don’t wash with him.
 As President, Putin is also uniquely positioned to perpetuate the context that suits him best.
 His military excursions alarm the West but reflect his leadership style and boost his domestic popularity.

 This idea of creating new contexts for themselves is something that all post-Communist Eastern bloc states have had to do too – to find a new identity when for so long virtue had lain in opposition to the Soviet Union.

 Walking a tightrope

-Context isn’t everything but it does matter.
-It’s a tightrope walk – reconciling the essence of what you want to say with an understanding of the various settings and circumstances that your messages may find themselves in.
+Context may not quite be “everything” but it does matter.
+It’s a tightrope walk – reconciling the essence of what you want to say with an understanding of the circumstances and settings your messages may find themselves in.

 “Once a poem is made available to the public the right of interpretation belongs to the reader.”

 This post was originally published in October 2016 and has been updated.